wp-plugins/attachments/readme.txt

 == Upgrade Notice ==

+= 3.0 =
+**You will need to update your theme files that use Attachments 3.0**.
+Version 1.x of Attachments has been *fully deprecated* but is still available.
+If you would like to continue to use the (no longer supported) 1.x version you may add the following to your wp-config.php:

+`define( 'ATTACHMENTS_LEGACY', true ); // force the legacy version of Attachments`

+Version 3 is a *major* rewrite.
+While I've taken precautions in ensuring you won't lose any saved data it is important to back up your databse prior to upgrading in case something goes wrong.
+This version is a complete rewrite so all legacy data will be left in place, but a migration must take place to match the new data storage model and workflow.

 = 1.0.8 =
 As always, be sure to back up your database and files before upgrading.